 Unfortunately for him, he didn’t get to stay in the palace very long due to the fact that the Papacy would not grant Henry VIII the divorce he wanted (from Catherine of Aragon).

-The King designed the palace to have a maze like system where people were filtered into different areas based on their rank.
+This is because the King designed the palace to have a maze-like system where people were filtered into different areas based on their rank.

-This kept those closest to the King at his inner circle while others where given restricted access.
+This kept those closest to the King in his inner circle while others were given restricted access.

-It was only those closest to the King that would be able to access his private quarters (eating room, an entertainment area and a bedchamber).
+It was only those closest to the King that would be able to access his private quarters (eating room, an entertainment area, and bed chamber).

 This lasted until Queen Victoria opened it to the public in 1838.

-A trip to of Henry VIII’s favorite royal residence will allow you to step back in time and see Henry’s State Room, Tudor kitchens, the expansive royal gardens,and much more.
+A trip to Henry VIII’s favorite royal residence will allow you to step back in time and see Henry’s State Room, Tudor kitchens, the expansive royal gardens, and much more.

-Here are some of the things you can see while visiting Hampton Court Palace:
+Here are some of the things you can see inside Hampton Court Palace:

-The Great Hall in Hampton Court Palace is the entertaining space used by Kings for many generations.
+The Great Hall in Hampton Court Palace is where Kings entertained and were entertained for centuries.

 On the walls are beautiful tapestries that tell the Biblical story of Abraham.